-Summer heat in southern Ontario is stretching into late September, and even early October in recent years, and it is important for seniors to stay protected against the hazards of the harsh sun.
+Summer hot weather in Ontario starts earlier each year.
+It stretches into late September and even early October in recent years, and seniors need to stay protected against the hazards of the harsh sun.

-Aside from the hot weather extending into what used to be the fall, the sun itself has also become a lot more unforgiving, and can cause significant skin damage in a very short time.
+Aside from the hot weather extending into what used to be the fall, the sun has become a lot more unforgiving and can cause significant skin damage quickly.
 Problems like heat stroke and heat exhaustion can be a real problem for seniors, as they are more susceptible to extreme heat and sudden temperature swings.
+Stroke Recovery Care

-There is also the concern of how existing medical conditions and medications can compromise the body’s ability to adjust to excessive heat.
+There is concern about how existing medical conditions and medications can compromise the body’s ability to adjust to excessive heat.

 Health Concerns Caused by Extreme Heat